sutta » mn » Majjhima Nikāya 137

 manoviññeyyānaṁ dhammānaṁ iṭṭhānaṁ kantānaṁ manāpānaṁ …pe… somanassaṁ.

-Ideas known by the mind that are likable, desirable, agreeable, pleasing, connected with the world’s material delights.
+Ideas known by the mind, which are likable, desirable, agreeable, pleasing, connected with the world’s material delights.
 Happiness arises when you regard it as a gain to obtain such ideas, or when you recollect ideas you formerly obtained that have passed, ceased, and perished.

 Yaṁ evarūpaṁ somanassaṁ idaṁ vuccati gehasitaṁ somanassaṁ.